-- Because you deployed to App Engine, change Resource Type to App Engine instead of URL, which you would use to target a custom URL on a Compute Engine instance.
+Because you deployed to App Engine, change Resource Type to App Engine instead of URL.
+(URL is for generating a custom URL on a Compute Engine instance.)

-- Leave Path blank, which defaults the main index page.
+Leave Path blank to default to the main index page.

 Creating an alerting policy

 After you create the check, you are automatically prompted to create an associated alerting policy.
-Alerting policies allow you to manage how Stackdriver informs you of any incidents, such as a failed uptime check.
+An alerting policy lets you manage how Stackdriver informs you of any incidents, such as a failed uptime check.

-If you followed the prompt, the Conditions of the alert should be preopopulated with your uptime check.
-Otherwise, you can click Add Another Condition > Uptime Check Health and re-create it.
+The Conditions of the alert are prepopulated with your uptime check.
+To manually populate the Conditions instead, you can click Add Another Condition > Uptime Check Health.

-In order to receive an email for this alerting policy, under Notifications, keep the Email method, and click Add Notification in order to enter your email address.
+To receive an email message from this alerting policy, under Notifications, make sure that Email is selected, and then click Add Notification to enter your email address.

 Simulating an outage